BioImage-Archive/bia-integrator/ro-crate-ingest/ro_crate_ingest/ro_crate_modification/ro_crate_modification_readme.md

 4. SIPP, IAP, and AnnotationMethod entities are added.
 5. If `datasets` blocks are present, their `associations` are written to the corresponding Dataset entities.
-6. No file list changes are made.
+6. No image, annotation, or specimen-track file-list changes are made by this scenario.
+The final default-dataset step still runs and may assign any remaining unassigned files.

 ### 3. REMBI + specimen track assignment (including images)